jcordes73/DO080/ose/README.md

   * change DenyAllPasswordIdentityProvider to HTPasswdPasswordIdentityProvider
   * add a line underneath 'file: /etc/openshift/openshift-passwd'
 * Change the domain name to cloudapps.example.com (where???)
-* Change the /etc/resolv.conf to point to the host (underlying the VMS) for the nameserver (the bind that was installed, e.g. on the Mac with brew)

 After the original provision of the ose3-master host, and doing a vagrant up, vagrant seems to get confused about which ethX NIC is the one that should be the static IP and changes ETH0.
 This causes the vagrant startup cycle to freeze.
 You must manually edit the ifcfg-eth0 script using virtualbox and opening a console.
 Also, restart the networkmanager.